dahlia/fedify/docs/manual/integration.md

 ---
-parent: Manual
-nav_order: 9
-metas:
 description: >-
   Fedify is designed to be used together with web frameworks.
 This document explains how to integrate Fedify with web frameworks.
+prev:
+  text: Pragmatics
+  link: ./pragmatics.md
+next:
+  text: Testing
+  link: ./test.md
 ---

 Integration